-The Company’s name is SSAB AB (publ).
-The Company’s name in English is SSAB Corporation.
+The Company’s business name is SSAB AB (publ).
+The Company’s business name in English is SSAB Corporation.

 The registered office shall be situated in Stockholm.

 The objects of the Company are, directly or indirectly, to own and administer real estate and chattels, to develop, produce, refine and sell, and otherwise engage in trade and conduct business in, products of iron, steel and other metals, and to conduct any other business compatible therewith.

 The share capital shall be not less than SEK 4,800,000,000 and not more than SEK 19,200,000,000.

 There shall be not less than 545,000,000 shares and not more than 2,180,000,000 shares.
 The shares may be issued in two classes, designated Class A and Class B. Not more than 2,180,000,000 Class A shares may be issued and not more than 2,180,000,000 Class B shares may be issued.
 Each Class A share shall entitle the holder to one (1) vote whilst each Class B share shall entitle the holder to one tenth (1/10) of one vote.
 Class A shares and Class B shares shall carry equal rights to participate in the assets and profits of the Company.